x00tex/hackTheBox/Boxes/linux/Retired/time/README.md

 * script specified some root task that means script is running as root
   * this script backup complete server directory in root
-* script is running in every ~10sec and after that script get reseted
+* script is running in every ~10sec and after that script get reset

 # Root Exploit

-*putting any reverseshell in the `timer_backup.sh` to get a root shell dosen't works properly because script exits as soon as it excuted and so shell too.*
+*putting any reverse-shell in the `timer_backup.sh` to get a root shell doesn't works properly because script exits as soon as it executed and so shell too.*
 *simplest way to get proper root shell is to put ssh key in the script so that we can ssh as root.*

 ## public ssh key